Sign up FAQs

 Running out here before the race is a great way to help you acclimatise to the altitude, as well as stick to your race training plan.
 We will have a number of runs scheduled throughout the week, both from the Athletes’ Village and Hotel, usually before breakfast.
 These are kindly hosted by runners from Masaka Running Club, giving you the opportunity to meet and run with local people!

-The runs will likely be about 5K, as many of you will be tapering – join the ones that fit in with your training plan.
-Don’t worry – we will accommodate all paces – expect a UGM team member leading and bringing up the rear.
+The runs will likely be about 5K as many of you will be tapering.
+Feel free to join the ones that fit in with your training plan.
+Don’t worry, we will accommodate all paces – expect a UGM team member leading and bringing up the rear, with the support of the runners’ club too.

 And the cherry on top?
 These runs will give you the opportunity to see even more of Masaka!